-Specialists available include 2 general surgeons( a Malawian and Dutch), 1 anaesthetist, 1 dermatologist 1 obstetrician/gynaecologist and 1 Internist.
+Specialists available include 2 general surgeons( a Malawian and Dutch), 1 anaesthetist, 1 dermatologist 2 obstetrician/gynaecologists and 1 Internist.
 The hospital does not have a paediatrician at the moment.

 A little way down the road is Zomba Mental Hospital, Malawi’s only state run mental hospital.

-The hospital has 500 beds, but the hospital runs at 2 times capacity with patients sharing beds/lying on the floor and under other beds, especially in paediatric wards.
+The hospital has around 400 beds, but the hospital runs at 2 times capacity with patients sharing beds/lying on the floor and under other beds, especially in paediatric wards.

 The hospital encourages community surgery, i.e. they try to give capacity and training to the district hospital staff to try to enable them to manage cases, rather to refer on.
 Visiting surgeons would be encouraged to visit local district hospitals and provide training.
-They conduct medical health camps in the surrounding health centres and the high employment within the tea estates makes occupation health a priority.
+They also conduct medical health camps in the surrounding health centres.

 Paediatricians, Internists( Plus all other subspecialties), surgeons(General, and orthopaedic), Obstetricians and Gynaecologists.